COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • This helps explain how emotional stress causes “inflammation” and why lowering inflammation in the body and brain requires lowering stress in our lives and our stress response (and why I’m glad I’m a psychiatrist).
 In short, supplements, medication and dietary changes alone are not enough

-• RCCX theory that suggests that about 15-20% of us have a mutation in an enzyme in our stress hormone pathways.
-This seemingly results in us having more CRH released when our body (or brain) is under stress, which means more mast cell and microglial activation leading to more inflammation.
+• RCCX theory suggests that about 15-20% of us have a mutation in an enzyme in our stress hormone pathways.
+This seemingly results in us having more CRH released when our body (or brain) is under stress, which means more mast cell and microglial activation, leading to more inflammation.
 It also means we will be more prone to brain related symptoms and certain health issues and, therefore, need to be more intentional about lowering our stress response, as well as avoiding toxins and keeping our microbiome healthy.

 These three players are essential.
 All is good until the burden or threat is greater than our ability to manage it.
 Examples would be if there is: